-Gagnon taught Grades 7–12 French Immersion for six years and noticed that the difficulties students had with language comprehension impacted their performance in other areas.
-“Those literacy skills weren’t transferring between subject matters,” she says.
-“They might know the science or math, but if they can’t read the question or understand the vocabulary, how can we assess them?”
+“Those literacy skills weren’t transferring between subjects,” she says.
+“They might know the science or math, but if they can’t read the question or understand the vocabulary, how can they be accessed?”

-Gagnon enrolled in Multiple Literacies in Canadian Classrooms, a Master of Education program at the University of Lethbridge which focusses on the evolving nature and diverse literacies of Canadian schoolrooms.
-“For so long we’ve put literacy into the box of reading and writing,” she says.
-“Literacy is not a Language Arts classroom; literacy is in all the subjects.”
+Gagnon saw this as an opportunity to champion change and enrolled in Multiple Literacies in Canadian Classrooms, a Master of Education program at the University of Lethbridge that focuses on the evolving nature and diverse literacies of Canadian classrooms.
+“For so long, we’ve put literacy into the box of reading and writing,” she says.
+“Literacy is not a Language Arts classroom; literacy is in all subjects.”

-In 2018 Gagnon took a position teaching Grade 9 English Language Arts in Fort McMurray, a northern community with a diverse population.
-“About 20% of the entire school also speak a language other than English,” she says, noting that in her classroom alone 20 countries and 49 languages were represented.
+In 2018, Gagnon took a position teaching English Language Arts to Grade 9 students in Fort McMurray, a northern community with a diverse population.
+“About 20% of the entire school speaks a language other than English,” she says, noting that in her classroom alone, 20 countries and 49 languages were represented.